 BONUS: Questions for New Year Intentions

 With a new year’s intention, we are only setting our direction for the year.
 It’s as if we’re picking a guiding principle or word that we want to encompass our year.
-In 2020, the word I chose was audacity because I no longer want to live in fear and instead wanted to find the boldness and courage to chase after my dreams.
+In 2021, the word I chose was cleansing because I believed God was shaping me to be more life Christ by taking away the things and relationships hindering that.

 My favorite way to settle on an intention for the new year is to find a list of questions to reflect on the past year (like the ones below), pick ten of them, and then spend twenty to thirty minutes doing a free write.